-Past UPWP-funded studies or reports conducted within the project area.
+Past studies or reports, funded through the Unified Planning Work Program, that were conducted within the project area.

 14 Air Quality Status

 The air quality status of the project in the MPO's travel demand model.
 Projects with "exempt" status do not add capacity to the transportation system.
 Projects with "model" status add capacity to the transportation system and are included in the travel demand model.